rule

 Text 6

-The mind is causal to the bodies, the qualities and the activities of the soul; while it is mâyâ, the illusory potency of the Lord, that brings about the mind [through ahankâra] and thus the material existence of the individual living being [see also 2.5: 25, 3.26: 31-32, 3.27: 2-5].
+The material bodies, qualities and actions of the spirit soul result from a materially oriented mind; and it is māyā, the illusory potency of the Lord, that brings about the material mind and the consequent [repeated] material existence of the individual living being [through ahankāra, see also 2.5: 25, 3.26: 31-32, 3.27: 2-5].

 Text 7